gohugoio/hugo/content/en/content-management/archetypes.md

 The last two list items are only applicable if you use a theme and it uses the `my-theme` theme name as an example.

-## Create a New Archetype Template
+## Create a new archetype template

 A fictional example for the section `newsletter` and the archetype file `archetypes/newsletter.md`.
 Create a new file in `archetypes/newsletter.md` and open it in a text editor.